 What do you think of the career prospects?
 Have you had much training and development?

 My managers have really invested the time to get to know me and find out what makes me tick and have supported me in sponsoring my further education and any training that has been needed.
 This allows me to be more competent in my role and add value to the team.

 I was recently recognised in the Top 50 Women in Engineering, founded by the Women’s Engineering Society to raise awareness of the skills shortage facing the industry and change perceptions and encourage more people into a career in Engineering.
 I have also been listed in the HERoes Role Model List as one of the Top 50 Future Female Leaders.
 I’m very proud of both of these Awards, and hope to continue to support and mentor younger people developing in their careers.

 Would you recommend your job to a friend and why?

 Yes!
 And I have!
-I think its an exciting industry with so many opportunities to develop and thrive and one I will continue to encourage people to join
+I think it’s an exciting industry with so many opportunities to develop and thrive and one I will continue to encourage people to join

 From IT programmes to engineering programmes, there are many types of apprenticeships on offer.
 Entry criteria ranges from 5 GCSEs to 2 A-levels/BTEC Level 3 for higher and degree level apprenticeships.